ke-zhang-rd/krystal/docs/source/cython.rst

 def vs cdef vs cpdef
 ====================

-cdef is basiclly define a function that only workable inside package. it cannot be used by python directly.
+**cdef** is basiclly define a function that only workable inside package. it cannot be used by python directly.
+It is local to current file.
 If you wanna use it by python directly, aka do something like below

 .. code:: python